Rubber-Duck-999/RocketSimulator/README.md

 ## How To use

-This executable is built using CMAK, Make and G++.
+This executable is built using CMake, Make and G++.

-Component based architecture

-5 separate components as of initial design structure
+One executable made up of a few C++ Libraries:
-  - Console - Python PySimpleGUI data entry
+  - Form - Qt Form
-  - 2DMap - Terrain creator C++
+  - 2DMap - Terrain creator
-  - Controller - Manages what processes are called C++
+  - Controller - Manages what processes are called
-  - Flight Algorithm - Calculates route based off data without terrain C++
+  - Flight Algorithm - Calculates route based off data without terrain
-  - Land algorithm - Algorithm to calculate point of intercept and landing C++
+  - Land algorithm - Algorithm to calculate point of intercept and landing
-  - Simulator - Pygame draws diagram of rocket
+  - Simulator - Allegro game

 All components will have interface designs and the data structures will be predefined to allow correct and suitable design.